Kaminome/Course/README.md

-# Course
+# ICT Activities

-This is just a simple ICT activity
+These are just some of my ICT activities